Nine of Cups

 covered bridge.

-All too soon it was time to head back to Las
+All too soon it was time to head back to

-past Lake Tahoe through the Sierra Nevadas
+route past Lake Tahoe through the Sierra

-and the northern Nevada desert.
-Above, a
+Nevadas and the northern Nevada desert.

-view of Donner Lake.
+Above, a view of Donner Lake.

 A rest stop at the Pioneer Museum near